mariah881/polkash_translator_project/README.md

 ## Dataset: Polish-Kashubian parallel translation corpus

 The data set contains about 120,000 Polish words and sentences and their translations into Kashubian.
 It was created using two types of sources: online dictionaries and an existing dataset.
-The dataset was pre-cleaned and duplicates were removed (Olewniczak et al., 2024).
+The dataset was pre-cleaned (Olewniczak et al., 2024).

 ## Installation